tommyming/swift-syntax-linter-talk/README.md

 This repository demonstrates **two different approaches** to creating custom linting rules using Apple's Swift Syntax library.

+> [!WARNING]
+> This repository is still under active development and drafting stage, use it with caution.

 ## Projects

 ### 1. standalone-linter